Understanding FND – a rising concern in personal injury claims

 There is growing medical recognition that trauma (physical, psychological, or both) can act as a trigger for FND.
 We are now seeing more referrals involving FND diagnoses where people have been injured in road traffic collisions or work-related incidents.

 These are not isolated cases.
 As awareness grows, so too does the realisation that FND may be an underdiagnosed consequence of trauma, and many claimants are left trying to navigate a complex medical and legal system with little support.
-Our team has deep experience in supporting clients with invisible, complex, and often misunderstood conditions.
-We work closely with medical experts who understand the nature of FND, and who can help us build strong, evidence-led cases.
+Our team of chronic pain solicitors has deep experience in supporting clients with invisible, complex, and often misunderstood conditions.
+As leading personal injury solicitors in Manchester, we work closely with medical experts who understand the nature of FND, and who can help us build strong, evidence-led cases for FND compensation.

 As FND becomes better understood in medical and legal communities, our hope is that more individuals will receive the validation, treatment, and compensation they deserve.